-All gifts, bequests and estates intended for the Home will be administered by the Morrow Memorial Home Foundation.
+All gifts, bequests and estates intended for the Home will be administered by the Morrow Home Foundation.
 This practice was designed to clearly differentiate gift income from operational income used in managing the daily operations of the Home.

 - High school health career scholarships